 The surface density profiles of observed ETGs can be well fitted with a Sérsic profile (Sérsic 1963; Capaccioli 1989).
-Luminous ETGs have 'cored' profiles for which the slope of the central profile is below that of the outer Sércic profile (Trujillo et al. 2004).
-We therefore use a cored Sércic profile (Graham et al. 2003) to represent the stellar density of the model galaxies, using
+Luminous ETGs have 'cored' profiles for which the slope of the central profile is below that of the outer Sérsic profile (Trujillo et al. 2004).
+We therefore use a cored Sérsic profile (Graham et al. 2003) to represent the stellar density of the model galaxies, such that